loewenj700/streamlit_multipage_olympics/README.md

 Streamlit_multipage_olympics
 A multi-page streamlit application that provides data visualizations for historical Summer Olympic medal winners By country, year, and medal type.
-The final product is the multiplage_stramlit02.py file.
+The final revised streamlit application is the multipage_streamlit02.py